Louis-Li-dev/TT_KNN/README.md

+# Using the Temporal-Trajectory-based K Nearest Neighbor
+Algorithm to Predict Human Mobility Patterns
 ![License](https://img.shields.io/badge/License-MIT-green.svg)
-# Dataset
+## Dataset

 The dataset used in this project can be downloaded from the following link:

 [Download Dataset from Zenodo](https://zenodo.org/records/13237029)

-# Additional Packages and Setup
+## Additional Packages and Setup

 To run the evaluation metric, you will need to clone the `geobleu` repository.
 Follow these steps to get the necessary package: